 After you receive the check, your integration uses the source to determine when the check has arrived.
-When the check clears the three-day processing period, Stripe automatically matches the sent check to the amount owed on the invoice.
+When the check clears the three-day processing period, Stripe automatically matches the mailed check to the amount owed on the invoice.
 Stripe then marks the corresponding invoice as paid, and charges the source automatically.

 Checks are a push-based and reusable method of payment.
 This means that your customer must take action to send funds to you.
 The funds can take a few days to arrive, especially due to the mailing times associated with checks.
-When the funds arrive, asynchronous confirmation occurs for any charge request made, due to the check clearing period.
+When the funds arrive, asynchronous confirmation occurs for any charge request made due to the check clearing period.

 Limitations and caveats